U1F30C/librarian/readme.md

 Tool assembled from a few different packages to quickly search pdfs files It will:
 - Scan a directory for pdf, text or image files
+- Keep a cache of the file contents and indexes and keep file hash to detect renamings to avoid reprocessing files (doesn't account for duplicate files)
 - Extract plain text from files using `pdf-text-reader` and `tesseract.js`
+- Index extracted text
-- Search using meilisearch engine
+- Allow searching meilisearch engine
-- Keep a cache of the file contents and indexes and keep file hash to detect renamings to avoid reprocessing files (doesn't account for duplicate files)
 - Highlight all of the occurrences of the search term

 ## Inspiration